How Starvation Affects Mental Health: What Happens to Your Brain During an Eating Disorder

 3. The Brain Becomes Hyper-Focused on Food

-One of the most well-documented effects of starvation is food obsession.
+One of the most well-documented effects of starvation is food preoccupation.

-Even individuals without eating disorders, when starved, begin to:
+Even people without eating disorders, when starved, may begin to:

 • Think constantly about food